svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

 }
 ```

-From there, the real benefits of relational databases and `dplyr`'s interface with them shines.
+From there, the real benefits of relational databases and `dplyr`'s interface with them shine.
 The data load quickly and the user can explore the data [as "lazily" as possible](https://cran.r-project.org/web/packages/dbplyr/vignettes/dbplyr.html).
 Observe by just spitting out the entire sixth survey wave as a tibble:

 ```r